Nondiscrimination & Accessibility

 Title VI Complaint Procedures

-No person or groups of persons shall be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any and all programs, services, or activities administered by City of Waco, and its contractors, on the grounds of race, color, or national origin.
+No person or groups of persons shall be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any and all programs, services, or activities administered by City of Waco, and its contractors, on the grounds of race, color, national origin, age, sex, religion, or disability.

 The scope of Title VI covers all internal and external activities of City of Waco.